Skip to main content

 Ganesh Karkala

-Associate Vice President for Enterprise Technology
+Chief Technology Officer and Associate Vice President for Enterprise Technology

 Ganesh has more than 20 years of experience leading technology operations and initiatives across large-scale, complex organizations, both in the US and internationally.
 His expertise spans application development, infrastructure management, program office management, mergers and acquisitions, and prudent application of business and technology standards such as COBIT, ITIL, and PMBOK.

 Ganesh joined Stanford as the Director of Financial Systems in 2006.
-In 2007 he became the Executive Director of Administrative Systems and was promoted to Associate Vice President in 2009.
+In 2007, he became the Executive Director of Administrative Systems and was promoted to Associate Vice President in 2009.
 Prior to Stanford, Ganesh was the Senior Director for Technical Services at Oracle USA.
 At Oracle, he managed large-scale development projects and programs, including Oracle’s Global Single Instance technical consolidation program, which resulted in $2 billion in savings for the company.

 Ganesh has a Bachelor of Science in Instrumentation Technology from the University of Mysore and a Master of Science in Computer Engineering from Mississippi State University.

-Ruth Marinshaw is CTO for Research Computing at Stanford University, leading the Stanford Research Computing Center (SRCC).
-Jointly reporting to the Dean of Research and the Stanford CIO, Ruth and the SRCC team engage with researchers and technologists across a wide spectrum of disciplines to support a growing portfolio of research technologies and cyberinfrastructure services.
-Her team is focused on ensuring that all campus researchers have access to strong, sufficient, relevant and robust data and computational platforms and services to accelerate scientific discovery and scholarship, advancing Stanford's research mission.
-Learn more about Research Computing.
+Nan McKenna is interim executive director for Research Computing in University IT.
+Jointly reporting to the Dean of Research and the Stanford CIO, Nan and the Stanford Research Computing team engage with researchers and technologists across a wide spectrum of disciplines to support a growing portfolio of research technologies and cyberinfrastructure services.

 photo of Molly Reynick